kbroman/ProgrammingNotes/research_drive.md

   Added `144.92.73.10` and `144.92.73.92` to DNS and I no longer have to specify the IP, but I still get the `NT_STATUS_IO_TIMEOUT` error.

+  If I connected to the SMPH vpn (`smph.vpn.wisc.edu` using GlobalProtect), I can connect to restricted drive from my mac using "connect to server".
+Still having a DNS problem on my laptop, but can connected directly to `10.134.63.116`

 - To recursively move things including subdirectories: